 4.3.3 Green profiles for media streaming services

+Pre-requisites:

-Operator C offers a “green media streaming service option”, where in the service has adaptable QoS and QoE levels considering the ratio of renewable energy and the subscriber’s preferences.
+1. An MNO offers a "green media streaming service" subscription option, where in the service has adaptable QoS (and therefore QoE) levels taking into account the ratio of renewable energy used to deliver the service as well as the subscriber’s preferences.

+- User C subscribes to the "green media streaming service" provided by an MNO in order to save our planet.

+Details:

-Operator C monitors the supply of energy for its 5GS, including the energy ratios used by its different entities.
+1. The MNO monitors the supply of energy for its 5G System, including the energy ratios used by its different entities (e.g., Network Functions).
 Energy ratios may be classified as the ratio of renewable energy, including the different types of green/renewable energy as well as non-renewable energy which make up the total supply of energy.

-In addition to the current produced energy status, Operator C may also track the amount of spare energy stored in its energy supply, by energy type, from previously produced energy.
-Operator C may also create a forecast of future energy supply.
+2. In addition to the current produced energy status, the MNO alsos track the amount of spare energy stored in its energy supply, by energy type, from previously produced energy.
+The MNO may also create a forecast of future energy supply.

-In addition to the status of its supply of energy by type, Operator C may also monitor and consider the status of its demand of energy by type (by each of its different entities), by other users and/or other consumers of energy in its 5GS.
+3. In addition to the status of its supply of energy by type, the MNO also monitors and considers the status of its demand of energy by type (by each of its different entities), by other users and/or other consumers of energy in its 5G System.

-During the commute between home and the workplace, User C watches videos via 5GS operated by operator C.
+4. During the commute between home and the workplace, User C consumes media from an Application Service Provider via the MNO's 5G System.

-User C subscribes to the green media streaming service provided by operator C to save our planet.
-At the beginning of the service, the energy status of the 5GS is made known to User C’s UE, and a list of energy profiles or adaptations for the service is also provided.
+5. At the beginning of a media delivery session, the energy status of the 5G System is made known to User C’s UE, and a list of energy profiles or possible adaptations for the service is also provided.
 Such energy profiles may be presented with a timetable noting the profiles’ availability on a daily or weekly basis due to Operator C’s energy supply, where some profiles may be available only at a limited time.

-User C may reserve a task such as pre-downloading of media streaming using the most preferable profile scheduled.
-The task may start on schedule or be triggered by Operator C's event activation in the user's subscribed profile.

-The energy status of the 5GS may be made known to the UE during service provisioning.

-The list of profiles or adaptations may be provided to the UE during service provisioning.

-The list of profiles or adaptations provided to the UE may be customised and selected by the network according to the current energy status of the 5GS.

-Energy profiles or adaptations may be defined by energy type (calculated by the amount of energy required to stream the profile/adaptation), e.g. renewable energy, solar energy, wind energy, nuclear energy, coal energy, natural gas, oil etc), with each profile/adaptation defining a certain Quality of Experience (i.e. video resolution, data bitrate, latency etc.) for the media.
+a) Energy profiles or adaptations may be defined by energy type (calculated by the amount of energy required to stream the profile/adaptation), e.g. renewable energy, solar energy, wind energy, nuclear energy, coal energy, natural gas, oil etc), with each profile/adaptation defining a certain Quality of Experience (i.e. video resolution, data bitrate, latency etc.) for the media.

-The QoEs defined also depend on the characteristics and nature of the media content (e.g. 2D video, omnidirectional video, 3D video, point clouds, mesh data), including the target consumption device of the media streaming service.
+b) The Qualities of Experience defined also depend on the characteristics and nature of the media content (e.g. 2D video, omnidirectional video, 3D video, point clouds, mesh data), including the target consumption device of the media streaming service.

+6. User C may reserve a task such as pre-downloading a media asset using the most preferable profile scheduled.
+The task may start on schedule or be triggered by an event activation from the MNO in the user's subscribed profile.

+7. The energy status of the 5G System may be made known to the UE at the start of the media delivery session.

+8. The list of profiles or adaptations may be provided to the UE at the start of the media delivery session.

+9. The list of profiles or adaptations provided to the UE may be customised and selected by the network according to the current energy status of the 5G System.

-Depending on User C’s preference, the UE may request one of the energy profiles/adaptations from the list provided from the network.
+12. Depending on User C’s preference, the UE may request one of the energy profiles/adaptations from the list provided by the network.

-By consuming media via the green media streaming service, User C is able to decide on what kind of energy s/he wants to use in order to watch videos during his/her commute.
+13. By consuming media via the "green media streaming service", User C is able to decide what kind of energy s/he wants to use in order to acquire the media and consumer it during his/her commute.

 Potential requirements include: